linozen/guardint-survey/explorer/markdown/merged.md

 surveys individually.

 To see all answers given by members of civil society organisations, click [here](https://ioi.civsoc.sehn.dev).
 To see all answers given by members of media organisations, click [here](https://ioi.media.sehn.dev).
+Use the sidebar on the left to choose the section of the survey that is relevant for you and use the drop-down menus to filter by country or survey type.